shivannis/xandr-docs-public/xandr-docs/articles/monetize/segment-modifier-testing-guidelines.md

 ---
 title: Microsoft Monetize - Segment Modifier Testing Guidelines
-description: In this page learn about Technical requirements, Analytical requirements, recommendations and testing best practices for clients who plan to integrate with their campaigns.
+description: In this page, learn about Technical Requirements, Analytical Requirements, recommendations and testing best practices for clients who plan to integrate with their campaigns.
 ms.date: 10/28/2023
 ---